adithyaov/adithyaov.github.io/about.markdown

 I prefer the Z shell (with oh-my-zsh) over Bash and I like playing Dota 2.
 I aim to become a core contributer to the Haskell community in the near future.

-Currentlt I'm working as a student developer at Haskell.Org under Google Summer of Code.
+Currently I'm working as a student developer at Haskell.Org under Google Summer of Code.
 I'm working on implementing acyclic graphs and extending the alga library.

 ### Research Interests